You are here

 - immediate access to appropriate resuscitation equipment and drugs when needed

-- all staff have a means of calling for help
+- a way for all staff to call for help

 - staff trained to use equipment according to their roles